inspektre/docs/content/projects/1-structure.md

 Project(s) on-boarded on inspektre are enhanced to create meaningful knowledge-graphs and help providing contextually relevant information.
 Below graph shows a quick high-level view on how inspektre graphs look like.

 # Structure
-Below is a representative structure of how a project is analysed to produce security score.
+Below is an end-to-end data-flow of data from CI/CD to what is visible on a dashboard.
 ```mermaid
 graph TD
     A[Project] -->|CI/CD Pipeline| B(Inspektre API)